MGessinger/Cascade/doc/source/cascade.rst

 **cascade.h** -- Solving complex differential equations
 ==================================================================================

 Cascade implements complex differential equations in a variable of type :type:`acb_ode_struct`.
-It provides functionality for finding power series solutions around the origin, but is also capable of performing analytic continuation along a piecewise linear path to find power series expansions anywhere in the complex plane - provided the solution is analytic in a small neighborhood of the origin.
+It provides functionality for finding power series solutions around the origin, but is also capable of performing analytic continuation along a piecewise linear path to find power series expansions anywhere in the complex plane - provided the solution is analytic in at least a small neighborhood of the origin.

 Special Equations
 ------------------